A flat lay photo of a teal notebook, pen, and flowers.

 Light bulb moments increased.

-One facet of my life that felt more heightened was my self awareness.
 I was more sensitive to what my body was telling me through my emotions and feelings.
-In the past, I did not discern between their nuances or points of origin.
+In the past, I was not able to discern between them.

 My gratitude journal habit helped me to recognize the things that added richness to my life.
-It wasn't the grand vacations we would take once a year for 2 weeks.
-Or the money we would earn to pay for the grand vacations to keep up our comfortable lifestyle.
+It wasn’t the big things, but the simple and ordinary things were most important to me.

-I realized that simple and ordinary things were most important to me.
-Things like giving my son a bear hug, eating a meal together with my family, receiving a banana bread that was baked by my next door neighbor's daughter or petting my English bulldog.
+Things like giving my son a bear hug, eating a meal together with my family, receiving a banana bread that was baked by my next door neighbor’s daughter, or petting my bulldog.

-The things that have the most impact on my life are not planned or set aside for a special occasion.
-They happen everyday in real time.
 If I was busy spending time focused on making plans for the future or stuck in the past, I would miss the precious moments that are right in front of me.

 Felt humbled because I realized what I’ve been blessed with.